centreon/centreon-documentation/en/administration/centreon-ha/acceptance-guide.md

 No active resources
 ```

-This test checks that if the primary node is unavailable, resources will be switched to the secondary node and allows for continuity of service.
+This test checks that resources will be switched to the secondary node if the primary node is unavailable and allows for continuity of service.

 #### Back to nominal situation